Boost Your Career by Highlighting Your Cognitive Ability

 Make a real effort to reduce stress from your life.
 Stress-relieving techniques can include things like daily meditation, stretching, listening to relaxing music, or just taking up a new hobby.
 Stress taxes both the body and mind and can lead to a variety of ailments.

-Finally, make sure that you never stop experiencing new things.
-Read new books.
-Explore new hobbies.
-Challenge yourself to learn a new skill.
-When you were a child, your mind was constantly challenged with new information and new ideas, and that challenge encouraged constant growth and development.
-Learning can and should be a lifelong journey.
-Fortunately, exposure to new ideas can have a positive impact on your cognition too!
+When you were a child, your mind was constantly challenged with new information and new ideas that challenge constant growth and development.
+Learning should be a lifelong journey because stretching your mind helps maintain and grow your cognitive ability.

 What cognitive abilities are employers looking for?